Food and kitchen tools and supplies can be a major part of the family budget. This is a guide containing frugal kitchen tips and tricks.

 When I make dressing, it's usually in a round bowl like this.
 Once it's down to just enough for a smaller salad, I don't bother trying to scrape enough out and messy up another bowl.

-He pierces 3 small holes at the other end of the carton, away from the opening.
-He says that this will stop that awful splutter of liquid from going everywhere when you open these types of cartons (usually containing milk or fruit juices).
-It helps the stream of liquid pour smoothly.
+My elderly friend pierces 3 small holes at the other end of the carton, away from the opening.
+He says that this will stop that awful splutter of liquid from going everywhere when you open these types of cartons.

 One of the most frugal tools in your kitchen is the rubber spatula.
 I use it when I have gravies, pasta sauce, etc. You would be shocked at the amounts of sauce, etc are left in the jar after pouring it out By using the rubber spatula you can clean out all the excess clinging to the can or jar.
 My husband even got him a set of rubber spatulas to clean out paint cans.